karlkfi/acm-examples/multi-cluster-access-and-quota/README.md

 This example shows how to manage Namespaces, RoleBindings, and ResourcQuotas across multiple clusters using Anthos Config Management, GitOps, and Kustomize.

+The resources in this examples are different for each cluster.
+So ConfigSync is configured to pull config from different directories.
+If you want your config to be identical for every cluster, check out the [Multi-Cluster Access and Quota](../multi-cluster-access-and-quota/) tutorial instead.

 ## Namespace management

 In this example, each cluster includes the same namespaces.
 This is not strictly required, but makes it easier to manage a set of clusters.